mgumz/diceware/README.md

-# diceware
+# *diceware*

-**diceware** creates passphrases along the guidelines posted on the [diceware] page and [xkcd]. in short, **diceware** makes use of physical dice to select words out of word lists. a word list consists of 7776 words, each word yields ~ 12.9 bits of entropy. thus, a passphrase made out of 8 words gives a whopping 103.2 bits of entropy + the advantage of having something easy to remember.
+**diceware** creates passphrases along the guidelines posted on the [diceware] page and [xkcd].
+In short, **diceware** makes use of physical dice to select words out of word lists. a word list consists of 7776 words, each word yields ~12.9 bits of entropy.
+Thus, a passphrase made out of 8 words gives a whopping 103.2 bits of entropy + the advantage of having something easy to remember.

-**diceware** can be used to lookup words on different precompiled word lists. this is the recommended mode of operation by the inventor of **diceware** himself.
+**diceware** can be used to lookup words on different precompiled word lists.
+This is the recommended mode of operation by the inventor of **diceware** himself.

-in the absence of physical dice you can also use **diceware** to generate a passphrase by rolling electronic dice.
+In the absence of physical dice you can also use **diceware** to generate a passphrase by rolling electronic dice.

-## usage:
+## Usage:

     Usage:
     diceware [opts] [roll1] [roll2] [roll3] [...]

     Options:
       -dump
           dump the content of a -list
       -electronic
           roll dice electronically (see diceware FAQ)
+      -extra
-      -file string
+          modify one word according to 'extra' rules (-electronic) -file string
           read word list from file
+      -horizontal
-      -list string
+          list rolled dice horizontally (-electronic) (default true) -list string
           name of list to use (default "diceware") -lists
           list internal lists
       -rolls int
-            number of rolls for -electronic (default 6)
+          number of rolls for -electronic (default 6) -verbose
+          be more verbose (print line number of used word)

-## building:
+## Building:

     $> export GOPATH=`pwd`
     $> go get -v github.com/mgumz/diceware
     $> cp bin/diceware /usr/local/bin

-## compiled in word lists:
+## Compiled in word lists:

 * diceware - the original word list
 * beale - the alternative word list made by Alan Beale
 * german - compiled by Benjamin Tenne (GPL2 license)
 * russian - compiled by "kitten"

-## todo:
+## Todo:

-* support the extra letter feature
-* improve the output
 * optionally support *diceware8k*
 * more built in word lists

-## similar tools:
+## Similar tools:

 * https://github.com/natefinch/diceware/

-## license:
+## License:

 Copyright (c) 2016 Mathias Gumz.
 All rights reserved.